Yvv1214/AiChatBot/README.md

 - secret key from openAI
 - Open Ai Org (copy your AI Org found in settings)
 - Eleven Labs API key (found in your profile)

+# Built with
+- FastApi
+- React
+- TailWind